openETCS/modeling/model/Scade/README.md

 # Directory structure

-This directory contains the whole SCADE model of the EVC kernel.
+This directory contains the whole SCADE model of the EVC kernel and development directories.

 Directory | Description
 ----------|-------------